Teaching is one of the most impactful and rewarding careers- allowing you to shape the futures of generations and society.

 5. Apply for Teaching Jobs.

-It is time to start earning from all your input and efforts to make a difference in students’ lives.
+It is time to start earning from all your input and efforts and make a difference in students’ lives.

 Ensure your resume is comprehensive, showing all your teaching experience and certifications.

-Create a great cover letter that grabs the principal’s attention and will increase your chances of getting hired.
-Identify various ways of searching for jobs in your state.
-Consider the online portals of specific schools and school districts.
+Remember to create a great cover letter that grabs the principal’s attention to increase your chances of getting hired.
+Here are some ways of searching for teaching jobs in your state:

 Alternative Certification Programs for Teachers

-The alternative certification programs help individuals transitioning to the teaching field fast-track their teaching careers and get into paid teaching positions quickly.
+The alternative certification programs help individuals transitioning to the teaching field to begin their teaching careers and get into paid teaching positions conviniently.

-They also help reduce the shortage of educators by offering individuals who have bachelor’s degrees in other areas a way of acquiring teaching credentials.
+They also help reduce the shortage of educators by offering opportunities for individuals with bachelor’s degrees in other areas to acquire teaching credentials.

 Here are some of the benefits of the alternative certification programs:

-• Aspiring teachers can obtain graduate degrees in less than a year, setting them up for advancement opportunities beyond classroom teaching.
+- Aspiring teachers can obtain graduate degrees in less than a year, which opens up advancement opportunities beyond classroom teaching.

-• Educators get the opportunity to be mentored by experienced teachers while earning.
+- Educators get the chance to be mentored by experienced teachers while earning.

 Alternative Certification Requirements